as-com/alef/packages/react-alef/docs/createComponent.md

 * `style`
 * `id`

-If passing a className, it will automatically be concatenated with the Fela generated className.
-This allows composing multiple Fela Components.
+If passing a className, it will automatically be concatenated with the Alef generated className.
+This allows composing multiple Alef Components.

 #### Functional passThroughProps
 You may also pass a function of `props` as `passThroughProps`.
 It must return an array of prop names. e.g. to pass all props you can do: